triggerfsio/docs/usecases_examples.rst

 -----------------------------

 You want to use a lambda function in a serverless way.
 Your application code reaches a point where it has to send an SMS to a user.
 You make use of the client or the HTTP/broker gateway to send a request to your service and use a plugin which uses twilio as an SMS provider.
-You provide your twilio api key and api secret with the ``-args`` flag of the client module and a string.
+You provide your Twilio api key and api secret with the ``-args`` flag of the client module and a string.
 The call returns with either a success or an error and your application code continues accordingly.

 Scenario 4 - A call back service
 --------------------------------